google/go-cloud/CONTRIBUTING.md

 As a contributor:

 -   Try hard to make each Pull Request as small and focused as possible.
+In particular, this means that if a reviewer asks you to do something that is beyond the scope of the Pull Request, the best practice is to file another issue and reference it from the Pull Request rather than just adding more commits to the existing PR.
 -   Adding someone as a Reviewer means "please feel free to look and comment";
     the review is optional.
 Choose as many Reviewers as you'd like.
 -   Adding someone as an Assignee means that the Pull Request should not be